RohithReddyGK/AI-Powered-Health-Assistant/README.md

 ![Contributions](https://img.shields.io/badge/contributions-welcome-orange)
 ![Platform](https://img.shields.io/badge/platform-Any--OS-important)

-The **AI-Powered Health Assistant** is a cutting-edge application that leverages artificial intelligence to provide medical assistance and user-friendly healthcare interactions.
-This project utilizes the **Falcon-7B-Instruct** model from Hugging Face, a powerful instruction-based large language model (LLM), to deliver accurate and context-aware medical responses.
-The system is designed to answer health-related queries and facilitate medical services such as appointment scheduling.
+The AI-Powered Health Assistant is a modern AI application that leverages Google’s Generative AI (Gemini) models, specifically gemini-2.5-flash-lite, to provide medical assistance and interactive healthcare support.
+The system answers health-related queries, provides medical insights, and facilitates services such as appointment scheduling in a user-friendly interface.

-The project is built with **Streamlit**, offering an intuitive and interactive Chatbot interface that ensures a seamless user experience.
-The methodology includes model integration using **Hugging Face APIs** and dynamic conversation handling.
-The Chatbot is capable of processing natural language queries, analyzing symptoms, providing health-related insights, and responding appropriately to user prompts.
-Additionally, the assistant recognizes specific keywords like "appointment" and facilitates appointment booking functionalities by displaying relevant messages or guidance.
+The project is built with Streamlit, providing an intuitive Chatbot interface.
+The assistant uses Gemini-2.5-Flash-Lite through the Google Generative AI API to process natural language queries, analyze symptoms, and generate context-aware medical responses.
+The system also recognizes keywords like “appointment” to guide users through appointment-related functionalities.

-Key results from testing show that the **Falcon-7B-Instruct** model effectively generates relevant, informative, and coherent medical responses, making the AI-powered Chatbot a valuable tool for healthcare accessibility.
-The appointment scheduling feature further enhances user engagement, providing a personalized and interactive healthcare assistant experience.
+Key results show that the Chatbot delivers accurate, coherent, and informative responses, enhancing healthcare accessibility and engagement.

 ## Installation